Skip to content

 2 tomatoes, seeded and diced

-1 cup unsweetened coconut milk or other vegetable milk of choice
+1 cup of unsweetened coconut milk or other plant-based milk of your choice

 1 jalapeño pepper, diced